Get all the latest data for Mandalay

 What are the exact steps to buy property in Mandalay right now?

-You do not need to be physically present for all steps, as many can be handled through a properly executed power of attorney, but you should expect extra friction and paperwork if you are completing the purchase remotely from outside Myanmar.
+You do not always have to be physically present for every step, and many buyers sign documents through a properly executed power of attorney, but you should expect extra friction and delays if you are not in Mandalay, and a local lawyer managing the formalities on your behalf is essentially non-negotiable in that scenario.

 We have a document entirely dedicated to the whole buying process our pack about properties in Mandalay.